jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 & [Prometheus](http://docs.grafana.org/features/datasources/prometheus/),
 among others.
 This means that you get, query autocompletion for fields, values, etc. When you select ES as a data source for a panel, the features are a bit less polished.
-You are greeted by a "Lucene query" input and some more options.
+You are greet by a "Lucene query" input and some more options.
-Depending on the metric (aggregation), Grafana also provides some assistance for field name selection when using ES as a data source.
+Depending on the metric (aggregation), Grafana also provides some help for field name selection when using ES as a data source.

-Up to this point, everything is ok, Elasticsearch is not a first citizen in the Grafana ecosystem, but it's supported nevertheless (and maintained).
+Up to this point, everything is ok, Elasticsearch is not a first citizen in the Grafana ecosystem, but it's supported and maintained).
 The issue that we had a few days ago (and that inspired the content of this post) was instead related to the query that Grafana sends to ES.